h-ayat/st/README.md

 ## Installation on Arch Linux based distributions

-To compile dwm you need to install the `base-devel` package group if you haven't done it previously.
+To compile st you need to install the `base-devel` package group if you haven't done it previously.

 ```
 git clone https://github.com/monosans/st